dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## Known Issues

-You should open the preview in the browser if click the external link in the preview.
-The reason why it can't be opened inside the preview is the limitation of Webview.

-> may be I can try open it in the browser.

 If you find any issues, please report them to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

 ## Release Notes

+### 1.6.0

+fixed: failed to open an external link

+> Now you can open the external link in the preview, and then it will be opened in the browser.

 ### 1.5.0